jquery/learn.jquery.com/page/events/event-delegation.md

 While this works perfectly fine, there are drawbacks.
 Consider what happens when we add a new anchor after having already bound the above listener:

 ```
-// add a new element on to our existing list
+// Add a new element on to our existing list
 $( "#list" ).append( "<li><a href='http://newdomain.com'>Item #5</a></li>" );
 ```